What is Angular? A Complete Overview of the Modern Framework

 Interview Tips

-When answering this question in an interview:
+When answering “What is Angular?” in an interview:

 Test Your Knowledge